MicrosoftDocs/well-architected/well-architected/devops/overview.md

 Azure Advisor provides a set of [Azure Policy recommendations](/azure/advisor/advisor-operational-excellence-recommendations#use-azure-policy-recommendations) to help you quickly identify opportunities to implement Azure Policy best practices for your workload.

-Use the [operational excellence checklist][operational-excellence-checklist] to review your design from a management and operational excellence standpoint.
+Use the [DevOps checklist][devops-checklist] as a starting point to assess your DevOps culture and process.

 ## Next steps